muffinista/kaleid_o_bot/README.md

 ## Setup
 If you want to run the code, you will need to copy data/config.properties.example to data/config.properties, and put in credentials for Twitter -- and Tumblr if you want to use that too.
+If you want to just run some test code, set `use_twitter=false`.
+When you run the code, it will grab a local file and render it.
+This is handy for testing, tweaking things, etc.

 ## Building/Running the App
 You can choose to just run the app in the Processing IDE if you want.
 That certainly works.
 I'm running @kaleid_o_bot on a remote server so that I can turn my computer off from time to time.
 Here's the rough steps I use for that: